-To Thine Ownself Be True; An Interview with Artist Wendy Rolt
+To Thine Own Self Be True; An Interview with Artist Wendy Rolt by Zoe Bowthorpe

-Discussing the tensions within, in society today and in our interior that inspired the latest exhibition from artist Wendy Rolt.
-As Rolt approaches her first solo exhibition, we discuss how it feels to curate this exhibition: To Thine Ownself Be True.
-Meeting in her East London studio, surrounded by canvas and wet paint, we discuss those tensions within and the creative force behind her latest exhibition pieces.
+We discuss the tensions between our society today and the internal landscape we carry that have inspired the latest exhibition from artist Wendy Rolt.
+As Rolt approaches her first solo exhibition, we talk about how it feels to curate this exhibition: To Thine Own Self Be True.
+Meeting in her East London studio, surrounded by canvas and wet paint, we look more closely at those tensions within and the creative force behind her latest exhibition pieces.

-Many of these works deal with the problem of duality: the tensions in society today and in our interior response to these.
+ZB: Many of these works deal with the problem of duality: that we try and separate the tensions in society today and in our interior response to these.
 What are the specific tensions that you look at in your work?

 This exhibition is an exploration and conversation between our internal and external selves.
-The works: There are themes of exterior/ interior, thriving/ surviving, wanting/restraining, ethical desires/real responses.
-How can we learn to hold both in our bodies without rejecting one.
+The works explore themes of exterior/ interior, thriving/ surviving, wanting/restraining, and ethical desires/real responses.
+How can we learn to hold both in our bodies without rejecting one?
 This is the experience of living: nothing is just one dimensional, there is often a tension within.

 There are echoes of this dualistic being in the presentation of the feminine in the painting ‘Within, Without’.